Rohit-beep-droid/tip-calculator/README.md

 ## Notes

-Understanding and implemeting code in Swift absorbed majority of the developement time.
+Understanding and implementing code in Swift absorbed majority of the developement time.
 The syntax took a bit to get used to however became intuitive shortly after.
 Required a lot of research and patience to implement the features deemed to be necessary to make the application look pleasing.
 Overall, it was a very entertaining and rare opportunity